kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

-That a student can compile and run real C, or boot a unikernel, on a shared Windows laptop with nothing but a browser tab still feels a little unreasonable to me, in the best way.
+That a student can compile and run real C, or boot a unikernel, on a shared Windows laptop with nothing but a browser tab still feels a little unreasonable to me.

 The two tiers trade off very differently, and not only on size.
-The light cell is OCaml compiled straight to JavaScript, so once the one-time bundle has loaded (about 17 MB gzipped, then cached by the browser) it runs at JavaScript speed: type, Run, done.
+The light cell is OCaml compiled straight to JavaScript, so once the one-time bundle has loaded (about 17 MB gzipped, then cached by the browser) it runs at JavaScript speed.
 The VM is the opposite.
 You are running OCaml bytecode inside a Linux guest inside an x86 machine emulated in WebAssembly, several layers of emulation deep, so it boots in a few seconds and then runs noticeably slower than a real machine would.
 That is why the light tier carries most of